ConnorSA/gap_fit_exercise/README.txt

 ln -s /PATH/TO/PROGRAM/program_name program_name

+ON A HETMATHSYS NODE:
-you may run a GAP fit but simply executing the job.sh inside the  example_dir_hetsys directory:
+you may run a GAP fit by simply executing the job.sh inside the  example_dir_hetsys directory:
 ./job.sh
+same for the other .sh

+AVON/HPC CLUSTER:
-example_dir_avon is for use on the Avon cluser.
+example_dir_avon is for use on the Avon cluster.
-Here the difference is that you run job.sh by sbatch job.sh
+Here the difference is that you run job.sh by sbatch job.sh same with the other .sh